 Tualatin Hills Park Foundation, in partnership with THPRD, launched the Access For All initiative in 2014 to support a future that allows people of all backgrounds and abilities access to the social, emotional and physical benefits of the facilities and programs of the park district.

-Access for All recently completed its first project: a $1.5 capital campaign to build and program features at Mountain View Champions Park in Aloha.
+The Park Foundation, as part of its Access for All initiative, recently completed its first capital campaign of $1.5 million to build and program features at Mountain View Champions Park in Aloha.

 The park provides new and expanded recreational opportunities for people experiencing disability.
 Among many accessible features of the park, the Champions Too Field is the first inclusive multi-sport field in the state of Oregon.
 A 6,500 square foot all abilities play area is situated near the field.
 Learn more about Mountain View Champions Park here: >>News release

 OPB's Think Out Load program: a discussion about how Mountain View Champions Park has redefined play for a Beaverton family experiencing disability. >>Listen

 Click here to read the National Recreation and Park Association magazine article, Collaboration: The Key to Development of Oregon's Mountain View Champions Park.

 Champions are made from something deep inside them – a desire, a dream, a vision.